-Branch organisation for multimedia, computer and TV-games.
+Branch organisation for multimedia, computer and video-games.
 Publishes statistics on software sales.
 Information in English.

 Den Norske Fagpresses Forening